streetsidesoftware/cspell/packages/cspell/README.md

 The spell checker works in the following way:
 1. Find all text matching `includeRegExp`
-2. Remove any text matching `excludeRegExp`
+2. Remove any text matching `ignoreRegExp`
 3. Check the remaining text.

 #### Exclude Example